You have just experienced the joy of pregnancy and birth … now what?

 Relax and enjoy your time with your newborn

 This one sounds like a given, but if you are having a particularly difficult time and/or baby, it may seem like a stretch to actually ‘enjoy’ this period of settling in.
 If you are having a tough day, for instance, ask your partner or relative to look after bub for a little while, and take some time out just for yourself.
 Having the time to relax and rewind helps you feel better and then come back with a whole new perspective.
-Remember that this period only lasts a short while, and then they are no longer babies.
+Remember this period only lasts a short while, and then they are no longer babies.
 Enjoy the little time you do have together and cherish them being so small.

-It is inevitable that your relationship will also go through some changes after the birth of a baby, and taking the time out to reconnect with your partner will do a world of good.
+It is inevitable that your relationship will go through some changes after the birth of a baby, and taking the time out to reconnect with your partner will do a world of good.
 You are now both a parenting duo in this funny thing called a family, and you both need to be on the same page on a whole range of things.
-Take the time to be a couple again – enjoy each other’s company, have some fun and remember why you fell in love in the first place.
+Take the time to be a couple again – enjoy each others company, have some fun and remember why you fell in love in the first place.
 Time out with your partner will also help you get out of the ‘mummy rut’ and feeling like a woman again.
 A happy and well-balanced relationship with your other half is also important, and encourages you to be the best parent you can be.

 Do not be afraid to ask for help

 These days, we are fortunate enough to have a wide range of services available for new parents and families.
 Do not be afraid to ask for help when you really need it.
 Many are fortunate to have close family and relatives at their disposal as well.
-Just remember that you are not alone, and there is always someone who is more than happy to help out in any way possible.
+Just remember you are not alone, and there is always someone who is more than happy to help out in any way possible.
 It is not always possible to take on everything yourself, and no one will judge your skills as a mother if you do ask for some help.

 Let go of the little things

-Start getting into the routine of letting go of the smaller things.
+Start getting into the habit of letting go of the smaller things.
 As nice as it is to have a spotless house and all errands ticked off the list, some days you may struggle getting half of that done.
-There will be hiccups to the routine along the way – that is the fact of parenthood … not every plan comes to fruition and you will need to have an alternate plan.
+There will be hiccups to the routine along the way – that is the fact of parenthood, not every plan comes to fruition and you will need to have an alternate plan.
 Focus on what is most important and learn to be accepting of leaving some things for another day.
 Newborns will not stay little for long, and before you know it you will be creating and mastering new routines like a pro.

 One of the most important things I learned as a mum was to be prepared and organised.
 If you are planning on going somewhere, pack the night before so you are not in a mad dash and forgetting essentials minutes before you intend to leave.
 Organisational skills attempts to bring some normalcy and predictability to life with a newborn.
 You will quickly learn how to be an efficient parent.